Black Friday Cyber Monday Sale! 40% off!

 Spending time with your pet can help temporarily resolve stress symptoms and keep them calm.
 You can comfort them by petting them, brushing their fur, or simply being near them.

-Try out enrichment toys to stimulate and exercise your puppy's brain.
+Try out enrichment toys for your puppy's mental stimulation in addition to physical exercise.
 These types of toys are a great option before you leave them at home for a period of time.

-Keeping your dog calm in stressful situations is an important skill for pet owners.
-Whether you use anxiety medication or music therapy, be confident in knowing that calm dogs are happy dogs.
+Whether you use anxiety medication or music therapy, be confident in knowing that you have the resources to calm your dog.